ozyurtf/cpu-scheduler/README.md

 ### First-Come First-Served (FCFS/FIFO)

-When a new process enters the system and becomes ready for execution, or when a blocked process becomes ready, it is added to the end of the ready queue.
-And the scheduler selects a process from the ready queue in the order based on its arrival time without taking any other factors (e.g. priority, time quantum) into account.
+When a new process enters the system and becomes ready for execution, or when a process stops its IO operation and becomes ready, it is added to the **end** of the ready queue.
+And the FCFS scheduler selects a process from the ready queue based on its arrival time without taking any other factors (e.g. priority, time quantum) into account.
 And the selected process is executed on the CPU without any interruption until it is finished.
 So there is no preemption in this scheduler.

-The main disadvantage of this scheduler is that it performs poorly when there are processes with frequent and/or long IO operations.
+FCFS scheduler can be seen fair only if we look at from arrival time perspective.

+If long processes come first, they are executed first based on their arrival time.
+And if short processes come later, they will have to wait for the long processes to be executed.
+This means that the time between the arrival time and completion time might be relatively large for especially short processes in this kind of scenario.

+In addition, imagine that there are 3 processes: process A, process B, and process C. And process A arrived first, and process B arrived second and process C arrived last.
+If process A has a lot of IO operations and it takes long time for the process A to be finished, it will take a long time to start executing other processes.
+Because when process A is being executed by the CPU, whenever it starts an IO operation, we will have to wait for process A to come back from IO operation and continue its execution until it is completely finished because there is no preemption.

+That's why we might encounter
+- high wait time
+- high turnaround time
+- low throughput
+- poor response time

+in some cases (e.g. frequent and/or long IO operations) when we use FCFS.

 ### Shortest Job First

 When a new process enter the system and becomes ready for execution, it is added to the ready queue.
 When we use this scheduler, we assume that we already know or we can estimate the burst time of each process in advance.
 The estimation can be done based on the execution histories of the processes or other methods.

 Once the processes are in the ready queue, we sort these processes based on their burst time and pick the process with shortest burst time.
 Then the selected process is executed by the CPU.
-Like FCFS, this scheduler is not preemptive as well, in other words, once we start running a process, we cannot take the CPU away from that process and the process is executed until it is finished.
+Like FCFS, this scheduler is not preemptive as well, in other words, once we start running a process, we cannot take the CPU away from that process even if it starts an IO operation and the process is executed until it is finished.

 This scheduler is only optimal when all the jobs are available simultaneously and we have a good idea about their burst times in advance.
-When all the processes are available simultaneously at the beginning, in other words they all arrive to the ready queue at the same time, the scheduler can schedule these processes optimally by executing the shortest job first and executing the next shortest job, etc.
+When all the processes are available simultaneously, in other words when they all arrive to the ready queue at the same time, the scheduler can schedule these processes optimally by executing the shortest job first and executing the next shortest job etc.

 ```
      8      4    4    4